jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 ### 7.1 Expansion Connectors

-The expansion interface on the board is comprised of two 46 pin connectors.
+The expansion interface on the board is comprised of two 46 pin connectors, the P8 and P9 Headers.
 All signals on the expansion headers are **3.3V** unless otherwise indicated.

 **NOTE**: Do not connect 5V logic level signals to these pins or the board will be damaged.